dsp-uga/daphne-p1/README.md

 These instructions describe the prerequisites and steps to get the project up and running.

 ## Setup
-This project can be easily set up on the Google Cloud Platform, using a 'Compute Engine VM Instance'
+This project can be easily set up on the Google Cloud Platform, using their Dataproc service for batch processing.

 ## Usage